 Housing Information for New Students

-Once you have received the initial mailing containing your new email, you will start to receive emails from the Office of Housing & Conferences regarding housing information.
-The initial email will contain instructions for completing the online housing agreement and preference information.
+Once you have received the initial mailing containing your new email, you will start to receive emails regarding housing information.
+The initial email will contain instructions for completing the On-Campus Housing Agreement and Preferences in the Banner Student Housing App.
 The deadline for completing housing information is June 30, and the roommate matching process occurs soon after.
-You can expect to receive room and roommate information in early August.
+You can expect to receive room and roommate information in late July.

 Many factors influence the room assignment process and create movement in housing throughout the month of July, including: